• Skip to primary navigation

 How To Make Creamy Dipping Sauce

-Prosciutto wrapped asparagus with creamy sauce on white serving plate with fork.
+Roasted prosciutto wrapped asparagus drizzled with tarragon sauce on white serving platter.

 What To Serve with Prosciutto Roasted Asparagus

-This is a great recipe for a cocktail party or any spring get-together.
-It seems fancy and complicated but it isn't at all.
+This is a great recipe for a cocktail party or any spring or summer get-together.
+It feels a little fancy, but is incredibly easy to make.

 Love appetizers?
 Be sure to check out these recipes!